 {% endnavList %}

-Here,navsis an array object, containing each navigation link you set in the background.forThe loop will iterate over these links,item.LinkGet the link address,item.TitleRetrieve the display name.
+here,navsis an array object that contains each navigation link you set up in the background.forThe loop will traverse these links,item.LinkGet the link address,item.TitleGet the display name.

 {% navList navs with typeId=1 %}